 3. Selecting and approving subcontractors

-The University applies its existing processes for approving managing and quality assuring collaborative partnerships and provision when selecting and managing subcontractors for apprenticeship provision - supplemented, as appropriate, where regulatory requirements (i.e. related to ESFA rules / Ofsted) necessitate alternative or additional approaches.
+The University applies its existing processes for approving, managing and quality assuring collaborative partnerships and provision when selecting and managing subcontractors for apprenticeship provision - supplemented, as appropriate, where regulatory requirements (i.e. related to ESFA rules / Ofsted) necessitate alternative or additional approaches.

 Where delivery subcontractors are existing collaborative partners of the University they will have already successfully completed the University's processes for partner planning and institutional approval.
 Through this process (supplemented by any additional processes required by regulatory requirements applicable at the time) the University collects, and risk assesses, information about a proposed partner or subcontractor to ensure: (i) the overall rationale for a proposed subcontract fits with relevant University policies and strategy (including the published rationale provided in section 2 above. (ii) the subcontractor's capacity and track record in providing high quality provision including that it is able to quality assure and improve relevant provision. (iii) appropriate legal and financial due diligence checks are satisfied (including that the organisation is a legal person, it is not subject to legal proceedings to dissolve or wind up the company, it is up to date with submission of its statutory accounts and these have been subject to external audit by an independent and qualified auditor) and measures are taken to identify any conflicts of interest (iv) there are effective monitoring and performance review procedures to oversee the subcontract - as determined by the Directorate of Business Engagement Skills and Employability (BESE) and relevant SHU quality assurance processes - in line with regulatory requirements (v) there are monitoring triggers and processes to intervene and terminate subcontracts as necessary, including continuity arrangements to transfer or support current apprentices.

 Existing approved University partner organisations would normally be eligible to be considered for subcontracting arrangements, subject to confirmation that they can meet the specific requirements of the subcontract and can satisfy any additional regulatory requirements related to apprenticeships.
 Partners are required to supply information for approval, via University quality assurance processes, setting out key information relating to the proposed delivery and management of the apprenticeship.
 The roles and responsibilities of both partners are agreed through the approval process; these are then formally recorded within the contract for the partner.